Welcome to the official homepage for the Max-i fieldbus and Max-i Association

 Efficiency is a much better means to get many data through than speed because it does not reduce the signal-to-noise (S/N) ratio.
 If for example the probability of a bit failure (p) is 10-7, which is usually accepted in a field bus system, just a factor 2 (N) increase in speed will reduce this to approximately p(1/N) = 3.2 x 10-4, which is unacceptable.
 Ethernet may be fast, but for many practical applications, the S/N may be serveral hundred times lower for the same throughput due to the enormous overhead - especially if IPv6 is used!

-- It combines the outstanding performance with a remarkable and unusual simplicity that will please everyone from makers to professionals.
+• It has a remarkable and unusual simplicity that will please everyone from makers to professionals.
 There are just a few registers to setup and it is not necessary to add complicated layers like OPC UA to make it possible to interpret the data.
 All values have a specified data types and may be scaled to SI-units and a new numbering system (PNS) makes it possibe to identify them directly as properties of the equipment to which they belong like for example HX127AT4 for Heat Exchanger 127A Temperature 4.
-The Max-i specification fills only approximately 239 pages where approximately half is used for background material and annexes.
+The Max-i specification fills only 249 pages where approximately half is used for background material and annexes.
 As a comparison, most other fieldbus systems have specifications way over 1000 pages and OPC UA consists of 14 documents with a total of 1250 pages!

 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."